OTCompa/ZoneFbx/README.md

 This fork of ZoneFbx is a rewrite of the original in C# with some mappings to C++ code to utilize the FBX SDK.
 A large amount of the logic is kept 1:1 with the original.
 In other words, I have 0 idea what I'm doing.

+# Issues
 If normal maps look weird in Blender, try setting the Normal node to sRGB color space, and set the Normal/Map to World Space.
+If lights look weird, try disabling "Shadows" for the specific light source.
+Unfortunately, FBX's `CastShadows` option doesn't do anything with regards to this in Blender so I'm not sure how to handle this.

+For any other errors, please open an issue.

 ## Arbitrary constants
 In this program, there are some arbitrary constant multipliers used